MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ### Azure tenant country/region and supported geographies in the public cloud

-During the public preview, a hosted machine can only be provisioned when the tenant's country/region on Azure falls within the same scope of the region for the Power Automate environment.
+A hosted machine can only be provisioned when the tenant's country/region on Azure falls within the same scope of the region for the Power Automate environment.

 > [!NOTE]
 > Your default Power Automate environment is created based on your Azure Active Directory tenant's country/region.